Guide: Testarossa 2.0 - a Historical & Technical Appraisal of the Ferrari 512 TR

 art-mg-ferrari512tr1.jpg

-By the beginning of 1992, the Testarossa was over eight years old.
+By the beginning of 1992, the Testarossa was over eight years old and, since its launch back in late 1984, tastes had changed significantly.

-With this in mind, Ferrari presented an updated Testarossa at the Los Angeles Motor Show in January 1992.
+With this in mind, an updated Testarossa was presented at the Los Angeles Motor Show in January 1992.
+Most notably, the resultant 512 TR had been given a cosmetic facelift while an array of mechanical upgrades improved all round performance.

 As a 1980s icon with the kind of outlandish features that were typical of the period, the Testarossa was not easy to freshen up.
 However, Pininfarina masterfully revitalised the original design to give it a new lease of life.

-Unfortunately, the 512 TR was launched in the midst of a global recession that saw a slump in demand for high end motor cars.
+Unfortunately though, the 512 TR was launched amid a global recession that saw much-reduced demand for high end motor cars.

-Several rival firms had upped production to meet demand in the boom years when speculators drove prices to new heights.
-However, when the bottom dropped out of the market, a glut of heavily discounted nearly new cars hit forecourts.
+During the boom years of the late 1980s, when speculators had driven secondary market prices to new heights, manufacturers had increased production to meet surging demand.
+When the bottom dropped out of the market, a glut of heavily discounted nearly new cars hit forecourts.

-At the height of the madness (in early 1990), some new Testarossas had changed hands for £500,000.
-This was an astonishing 500% mark up on the list price.
+At the height of the madness (in early 1990), some new Testarossas were changing hands for an astonishing 500% mark up over list.

-Several big manufacturers teetered on the edge of bankruptcy, but Ferrari escaped relatively unscathed.
+Inevitably, several big firms teetered on the edge of bankruptcy, but Ferrari escaped relatively unscathed.

 The Testarossa’s original welded tubular steel Tipo F110 AB chassis made way for a revised F110 HB unit.